雜憶拾零

 14. Trading of T-Shirts

 A group of us was travelling on the train from Ethiopia to Djibouti.
 A congregation of Ethiopian police came through the train to check every passenger on tickets and other certificates.
 Being foreign visitors, we were all being asked to present multiple types of documents and paperwork.
-The project manager from Luis Berger, our team leader, was a retired US railroad official.
+Our project leader from Luis Berger was a retired US railroad official.
 He got impatient and a little upset.
-He started to argue with the head of the Ethiopian police group, saying, We are Americans hired by your government to help improve your railway.
-Why are you giving us a hard time for being here?
+He started to argue with the head of the Ethiopian police group, saying, we are Americans hired by your government to help improve your railway.
+Why are you giving us a hard time being here?
 We were all concerned that this could lead to a bad situation, but nobody was able to do anything to change the situation.

-Bob Gibbins, one of ENSCO’s track inspection crew, was in the group and wearing a T-shirt that has a nice orchid and the caption: “I got Leid in Hawaii.”.
+Ben, one of ENSCO’s track inspection crew, was in the group and wearing a T-shirt that has an orchid and the caption: “I got Leid in Hawaii.”.
 All the policemen wore T-shirts that said, “Ethiopian Police.”.
-Bob approached one of the policemen and made the hand gesture that he wanted to exchange the T-shirt with the policeman.
+Ben approached one of the policemen and made the hand gesture that he wanted to exchange the T-shirt with the policeman.
 The deal was successful; the two guys pulled off their shirts, exchanged them, and pulled the new ones on.
-Everyone on both sides saw that and laughed real loud.
+Everyone on both sides saw that and laughed loudly.
 All the inspection routines were waived, and the police group moved on without giving us any more trouble.
 This was such a trivial but memorable event that I will never forget.

 15. The Chinese Restaurant in Addis and Frozen Ducks

-A couple of weeks later, my work on the Djibouti-Ethiopian railway took me to Djibouti, the capital of the country by the same name, on the south end of the Red Sea Coast, one of the hottest places I have ever been.
+A couple of weeks later, my work on the D-E Railway took me to Djibouti, the capital of the country by the same name, one of the hottest places I have ever been.
 I made an effort to find Mr. Sun’s restaurant, enjoyed the food, and had a nice conversation with him.
 He was very happy that I brought the best wishes from his old friend in Addis.
-He told me that Giovanni complained that he was not able to find ducks in Addis to prepare some of the popular Chinese dishes.
-He asked if I could bring a duck to his old friend when I go back to Addis.
+He told me that Giovanni complained that he could not find ducks in Addis to prepare some of the popular Chinese dishes.
+He asked if I could bring a duck to his old friend on my way back to Addis.
 He promised to minimize my trouble; he will wrap the frozen ducks nicely and deliver them to me at the airport right before departure.
 I reluctantly agreed.

 16. Disappointing Outcome of the Study